rknightuk/one40/readme.md

 If you have an idea for a new feature, open an issue describing the feature so we can discuss if it before you put significant work into it.

-## Licence
+## License

-Signifcant portions of the tweet importing logic is from [Tweetnest](https://github.com/graulund/tweetnest/blob/master/LICENSE.txt) licenced under MIT.
+Signifcant portions of the tweet importing logic is from [Tweetnest](https://github.com/graulund/tweetnest/blob/master/LICENSE.txt) licensed under MIT.

 [http://rmlewisuk.mit-license.org/](http://rmlewisuk.mit-license.org/)